Updated May 2021

 An AR app will see what the user sees, and in addition, may collect information on them, raising concerns about privacy.

 At a Glance

-Whereas augmented reality alters one’s real-world perception, virtual reality completely replaces it.
+Whereas when you experience augmented reality, it alters one’s real-world perception, and virtual reality completely replaces it.
 It presents a simulated experience to the user through a (largely) interactable computer-generated 3D environment.
-VR utilizes specially made devices such as a VR headset to completely immerse the person in the virtual setting.
+VR utilizes specially made devices such as a VR head-mounted display so the person can have a fully immersive experience in the virtual setting.

 To be considered a VR concept, technology must incorporate three basic features, which are detailed below.

 To better immerse a user in the virtual environment, a VR system must make use of a tracking element that recognizes the user’s movements and makes changes to the environment accordingly.

 - Real-time interaction

 Similar to AR, VR also features a high level of intractability with virtual elements to enhance immersion.